ThobesForBros/Wired-for-Perfection/perfectionism.md

 *He clenches his fists, wincing at the pain that flares up in his body, but he ignores it.
 His hands dig into the cold floor as he tries to push himself up, his legs unresponsive.
 The frustration boils over, and he grits his teeth.*

 **MC (furiously)**
-Every day... hours and hours of sweat, of pain, of failure... and now, this?
+Every day... hours and hours of sweat, pain, failure... and now, this?

 *His eyes catch sight of his legs, a reminder of the setback he's facing.
 His knee is injured, and the recovery feels endless.
-He attempts to crawl, dragging his injured leg behind him, but the movement is slow, painful.
+He attempts to crawl, dragging his injured leg behind him, but the movement is slow and painful.
 His breathing becomes more erratic as the weight of his frustration crushes him.*

 **MC (weakly, to no one in particular)**
 Months of progress... gone.
 I’m stuck.

-*He manages to crawl a little further, but his body is drained.
-His chest heaves with each breath, the air too thick to take in.
+*He crawls a little further, but his body is drained.
+His chest heaves with each breath, the air too thick to breathe.
 He stops, unable to continue.
-For a moment, the room is silent, save for the sound of his ragged breathing.*
+For a moment, the room is silent, except for his ragged breathing.*

 *A VOICE—soft, familiar, yet... wrong.*